 University Summer Forums

 Do something fun, educational and free in the summer.
 Enjoy a few summer evenings on campus.
 Take an academic course or two with leading UW-Madison professors and current students in addressing contemporary issues in an engaging classroom setting.
 Continuing Studies and its campus partners are proud to sponsor two University Summer Forums open to the public at no cost and to registered students for regular credit fees, every summer.
-View our University Summer Forums 2014 below and check with us in Spring 2015 for information on University Summer Forums 2015.
+View our University Summer Forums 2014 below and check back in spring for information on University Summer Forums 2015.

 Food, Meaning and Spirituality

 June 17-July10, 2014, Tuesdays and Thursdays, 6-8pm

 Join food scholars, cooks and aficionados as we examine the ways in which people make meaning through food, and the spiritual dimension of everyday life!
 Through film, literature, and activities such as eating of course, we will learn about the intersections between food and faith in a number of cultures and contexts, religious and secular.
 We will also examine the relationships between food sustainability and spirituality in contemporary America, particularly in Wisconsin.

 July 15-August 7, 2014, Tuesdays and Thursdays, 6-8pm